privacyrepo/Main_Production/README.md

 - Have a `JWT secret`
 - As well as the `id` and `url` for your `auth` provider

+# Steps to follow for SEO to work

+- `next-sitemap` add url to website
+- `/public/site.webmanifest` add the necessary names
+- In the `SEO` component fill in the fields for your website
 # Thing you could add in future

 - Next Themes